A classical groupoid model for quantum networks: Foundations

 \paragraph{Operations.} In our graphical calculus we define \textit{atomic operations}, and also \textit{derived operations} which are built from the atomic operations.
 We summarize these here, and show explicitly how they act on groubits and bits.
 This notation is all that is required to follow the protocol traces illustrated in Section~\ref{sec:protocols}.
 In all our diagrams, time flows from bottom to top.
 All operations listed here map every input state to a nonempty multiset, meaning that they will not fail.
 That makes them suitable building blocks for a groudit programming language.

-\paragraph{Atomic operations.} In \autoref{fig:atomic} we list the atomic operations involving a bit and a groubit. \autoref{fig:atomic}(a)--(c) shows the three groubit-only operations: \Swap and \Tick are deterministic, while \Init creates a groubit in a nondeterministic logical state. \autoref{fig:atomic}(c) uses a rotated letter to label the vertex, since it is represented algebraically by a rotated version of \autoref{fig:atomic}(b) under the dagger pivotal structure (see discussion below.)
+\paragraph{Atomic operations.} In \autoref{fig:atomic} we list the atomic operations involving a bit and a groubit. \autoref{fig:atomic}(a)--(c) shows the three groubit-only operations: \Swap and \Tick are deterministic, while \Init creates a groubit in a nondeterministic logical state. \autoref{fig:atomic}(c) uses a rotated and reflected letter to label the vertex, since it is represented algebraically by a rotated and reflected version of \autoref{fig:atomic}(b) under the dagger pivotal structure (see the discussion in Section~\ref{sec:groupoidsandactions} -- graphical calculus).

 Note that the result of performing two successive \Tick operations between neighboring parties Alice and Bob, and Bob and Charlie, does not depend on the order of the operations; there is no race condition.
 Using the expression in \autoref{fig:atomic}(c) this becomes a simple isotopy, a crucial feature of our 2-dimensional graphical calculus.